 Before continuing our journey today we take a guided tour of an ostrich farm in Oudtshoorn to see the world's largest bird up close.
 Oudtshoorn's ostrich industry is huge - this is the ideal place to see plenty of these big flightless birds and buy all kinds of ostrich-related souvenirs from ostrich feathers to eggs and biltong.

-Then we drive along the well-known Route 62, passing through the barren Klein Karoo on our way to Somerset West in the Cape Wine Region.
+Then we drive along the well-known Route 62, passing through the barren Klein Karoo on our way to Somerset West in the Cape Winelands.
 Along the way we stop to sample the homemade confectionaries and baked goods, and browse or buy local arts and crafts, at one of the many quaint and unique farmstalls along the Route 62.
 One of our colourful stops is at a quirky bar, with an eye-catching name - Ronnie's Sex Shop - which is actually just a country pub.

 We overnight in en-suite rooms at a Cape Winelands hotel, with a swimming pool, bar, internet and laundry.
 In the evening you are free to relax at the hotel or eat out with your fellow travel companions.